nicbou/nicolasbouliane.com/content/blog/busy.md

 I've been at it for a while, but these days the treadmill is going too fast.
 My work is preordained for months, and I never get to work on what I want.
 Not without neglecting *something*.

 Objectively, things are fine.
 [All About Berlin](/projects/all-about-berlin) - the website I run for a living - is steadily improving.
-This little [digital garden](/blog/digital-gardening) grows, flowers and bears fruit.
+The [digital garden](/blog/digital-gardening) grows, flowers and bears fruit.
 But it's a big garden.
-I spend more and more time on upkeep, rarely finding the energy to plant new seeds.
+I spend more and more time on upkeep, rarely finding the energy to plant seeds.

 I want to slow the treadmill down.
 I want to make more slack to build great things.
 This post is about how I'm doing it.